ResistancePlatform/resistance-dutch-auction-wallet/README.md

 ### MacOS

-1. Download the Resistance Desktop Wallet from LINK.
+1. Download the Resistance Desktop Wallet from https://github.com/ResistancePlatform/resistance-dutch-auction-wallet/releases/download/2.0.6/ResistanceWallet-2.0.6.dmg.zip.
 2. Unzip the file.
 2. Double-click the unzipped DMG file.
 You will see a message that says Resistance Wallet can't be opened because it's from an unidentified developer.
 Click "OK"
 3. Open "System Preferences > Security & Privacy".
 Click "Open Anyways" at the bottom.